Taxation in Croatia

 Taxes in Croatia are levied by both the central and the regional governments.
 Tax revenue in Croatia stood at 37.8% of GDP in 2017.
 The most important revenue sources are income taxes, social security contributions, corporate tax and the value added tax, which are all applied on the national level.

-Income earned in Croatia is subject to a progressive income tax, of two different brackets.

-In addition to tax, local government can collect surtax depending on the residence of taxpayer.
+Income tax in Croatia is determined by the amount of income and place of residence.
+The tax is levied at a lower or higher rate defined by the government and determined by the local government unit.
+The threshold between the lower and higher rates is set at an annual income of EUR 50,400 (monthly income EUR 4,200).

 VAT in Croatia is levied at three different rates.
 The standard rate is 25 percent, two reduced rates are 13 and 5 percent apply on different goods and services.
 The 13% rate apply for newspapers, magazines, bread and milk; books and scientific journals, hotels and medicines.

 Employment Income is subject to social security, at a rate of 16.5% for the employer and 20% for the employee.